Achieving digital transformation in retail through the adoption of PLM tools

 - 30% reduction in data entry errors

-- up to 3 months of savings in tool adoption
+- up to 3 months gained in tool adoption

-For example, Airbus saw a 70% reduction in support tickets after implementing the K-NOW solution.
+For example, Airbus observed a 70% reduction in support tickets after implementing the K-NOW solution.

-Conclusion: Successful digital transformation depends on user adoption
+Conclusion: successful digital transformation relies on user adoption

-The success of a digital transformation project does not depend solely on technology.
+The success of a digital transformation project doesn't solely depend on technology.

-It depends on organizations' ability to help users adopt new tools.
+It relies on organizations' ability to support users in adopting new tools.

 By combining: